 Selecting & Practising Piano Exam Repertoire: ABRSM Grade 4

 Today I am continuing my series on selected exam repertoire.
-I’ve chosen three complimentary pieces from the ABRSM Grade 4 list, taken from the main syllabus, as opposed to the alternative syllabus, and have offered five practice tips for each one, as well as a recording, which have been selected from the many on YouTube….
+I’ve chosen three complimentary pieces from the ABRSM Grade 4 list.
+They are taken from the main syllabus, as opposed to the alternative syllabus.
+I have offered five practice tips for each one.
+I have also selected a recording from the many on YouTube.
+Minuet…

 Selecting and Practising Piano Exam Repertoire is a new series on my blog, which will begin in earnest next week.
 Today’s post is in preparation, offering a few practice ideas to make piano exam study a more fruitful and rewarding affair.
 Some of you have written requesting information about piano exam programmes and how best…